moorepants/dissertation/davisbicycle.rst

 hours trying to tune their proprietary filter I gave up and went with a classic roll angle measurement design that I should have done in the beginning.

-I designed a simple trailer, :ref:`Figure 5 <figRollTrailer>`, that was pulled behind the bicycle to measure roll angle with a potentiometer, much in the way the steer angle was measured.
+I designed a simple trailer, :ref:`Figure 11.5<figRollTrailer>`, that was pulled behind the bicycle to measure roll angle with a potentiometer, much in the way the steer angle was measured.
 The trailer needed to be light such that it didn't adversely affect the lateral dynamics and be able to give a good